Hamilton City Hall

 We used an Integrated Design Process, involving ABE and EllisDon Corporation as Project Managers, and a multi-disciplinary team including +VG Architects.

 We led the programme verification and building audit portions of the project.
 We extensively involved the users and stakeholders in the functional programme.
-Once complete, we developed and executive a responsive plan to renovate all building interiors, including eight floors and the basement.
+Once complete, we developed and executed a responsive plan to renovate all building interiors, including eight floors and the basement.
 As a local architectural team, we provided coordination with sub-consultants and ensured seamless building systems integration.

 One of the priorities was to reshape the environment to meet the City of Hamilton’s Barrier-Free Guidelines.
 These guidelines are more stringent than the Ontario Building Code.
-We All renovations and selected finishes needed to be responsive and compliment the interior and exterior heritage elements, which could not be altered.
+All renovations and selected finishes needed to be responsive and compliment the interior and exterior heritage elements, which could not be altered.

 Integrated Project Delivery